mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 * Layerset World:
     * Instance OSM Demo Service https://osm-demo.wheregroup.com/service?&REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0

-The instance of the OSM  Demo Service is automatically included in the installation.
-Now this WMS needs to be integrated into an existing Layerset.
+The registered instance of the OSM  Demo Service is automatically included in Mapbender's installation.
+The WMS only has to be integrated into an existing Layerset.
 Switch to the tab Layersets.
-In the following example, the Layerset "YAML main" was renamed to "World".
+The following example uses the Layerset "World".
-In case of difficulties with the integration, the documentation of the `Layersets <../backend/layerset.html>`_ provides useful information.
+In case of difficulties with the integration, the `Layersets <../backend/layerset.html>`_ documentation provides useful information.

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_simple_en.png
            :scale: 80
-           :alt: Configuration of a Layerset for integration into the simple Layertree.
+           :alt: Configuration of a Layerset for integration into the Layertree.

-           Configuration of a Layerset for integration into the simple Layertree.
+           Configuration of a Layerset for integration into the Layertree.

 **Configuration of the map to display the Layerset**

-In the next step, we configure the `Map element <../basic/map.html>`_ to display the Layersets in the **map**.
-To do this you need to switch to the tab "Layouts" and edit the map element in the content.
+In the next step, we configure the `Map element <../basic/map.html>`_ to display the Layersets in the **Map**.
+To do this, you need to switch to the **Layouts** tab and edit the map element in the map area.
-It is important that you put a tick in the field of the Layerset "World", so it appears in the application afterwards.
+It is important that you activate the checkbox next to the "World" Layerset so it appears in the application afterwards.
-If you have questions for further configuration of the `Map element <../basic/map.html>`_  the documentation can help.
+If you have questions for further configuration, the `Map element <../basic/map.html>`_ documentation can help.

 .. figure:: ../../../figures/layertree/layertree_configuration_map_simple_en.png
            :scale: 80
-           :alt:  Configuration on the map ( Map-Element ) to display the Layerset.
+           :alt:  Configuration of the map element to display the Layerset.

-           Configuration on the map ( Map-Element ) to display the Layerset.
+           Configuration of the map element to display the Layerset.

 **Configuration of the Layertree itself**

-The last step is the configuration of the **Layertree**.
+The last step is the configuration of the **Layertree** itself.
 The instances specified in the map element can be defined in more detail with the Layertree.
-If a predefined application has been copied, the Layertree should work now.
+If a predefined application has been copied, the Layertree should already work.
 If the element is newly created, it can already be used with the default settings without necessary further adjustments.
-For a better understanding of the functions and their usage, we now edit the Layertree-Element in the content.
+For a better understanding of the functions and their usage, we now edit the backend's Layertree element in the map area.

 .. figure:: ../../../figures/layertree/layertree_configuration_1_en.png
            :scale: 80
-           :alt: Configuration of the simple Layertree in the content.
+           :alt: Configuration of the simple Layertree in the map area.

-           Configuration of the simple Layertree in the content.
+           Configuration of the simple Layertree in the map area.

 By enabling **Show base sources**, instances that have been loaded as a base source in the application are displayed in the Layertree.

-If you activate **Autoopen**, the Layertree is open by default and does not need to be activated by clicking on a button or the unfolding of a sidebar.
-The **Title** of the element is displayed in the "Layouts" list and allows you to distinguish between different elements.
+If you activate **Autoopen**, the Layertree is open by default and does not need to be activated by clicking on a button or the unfolding of a sidepane.
+The **Title** of the element is displayed in the "Layouts" list and allows you to distinguish between different layertrees.

-Via the **Menu** a number of buttons can be activated, which are then available in the layertree.
+Via the **Menu** a number of functions can be activated, which are then available in the layertree.

 * *Remove layer* (remove layer from the application session)
 * *Opacity* (change the opacity of a layer)